LiskArchive/lips/proposals/lip-nazar-architecture.md

 export default {
   /**
    * A unique module name accessed throughout out the system.
-   * If some module has already been registered with the same alias, an error will be thrown */
+   * If some module has already been registered with the same alias, an error will be thrown.
+   */
   alias: "moduleName",